Can you use an iPhone without a SIM card? Yes, you can. But the tricky part is activating and setting up the phone in the first place.

-You may also be looking for a way to activate the iPhone without needing to be connected to a Wi-Fi network.
+On a related note, you may also be looking for a way to activate the iPhone without needing to be connected to a Wi-Fi network.
 We have a method that will allow you to do this too.

 Expect this process to be more challenging if your iPhone is locked to a certain carrier.
 For the purposes of this tutorial we will assume you've got an unlocked iPhone or have access to a carrier-specific SIM that you can use temporarily.
-If not, find out how to unlock an iPhone so you can use any SIM and How to fix the "could not activate iPhone" error.
+If not, find out how to unlock an iPhone so you can use any SIM and How to fix the 'Could not activate iPhone' error.

 Activate your iPhone using someone else's SIM

 We'll start with the easiest workaround.
 This is aimed at those who don't have a SIM of their own but are able to borrow a SIM from someone else, just for the duration of the activation process.
 (That might sound like a cop-out, but most people should be able to find someone willing to lend a SIM card - and don't worry, our next method doesn't require a SIM at all.)

 What you'll need: